Pinetown Boys' High School Recollections (1985 - 1988)

 Introduction

 I was admitted to Pinetown Boys' High School on April 16, 1985, just in time for the second term (at that time, approximately 1,200 students attending).
+Having already attended a British-based school system, Alexandra High School, (and also a boys-only school) there was only a minimal learning curve involved.
 Here are some interesting tidbits that happened during my four years there:

 Bomb threats

-Bomb threats were always welcomed by the students, since they lasted for at least one period (35 minutes).
+Bomb threats (I remember at least two) were always welcomed by the students, since they lasted for at least one period (35 minutes).
 All the students had to group together on the rugby field in their homeroom classes and the teachers took attendance.
-The police were called in with their dogs to check the school over for bombs.
-Once they gave the "all-clear", everyone returned to their respective classrooms.
+The police were then called in with their dogs to check the school over for bombs, and once they gave the "all-clear", everyone returned to their respective classrooms.
 My only regret was that there never was a bomb threat during math class.

 Coed merger?

-In addition, there was always a rumor while I was at PBHS that Pinetown Girls' High School was going to merge with the Boys' High School.
-Sadly enough after all these years, still just a rumor...
+There was always a rumor while I was at PBHS that Pinetown Girls' High School was going to reunite with ours (since Pinetown High School, was of course both originally coed and bilingual—English and Afrikaans).
+Sadly enough after all these decades, still just a rumor...

-Having learned my place at Alexandra High School as a lowly second former, I was surprised that Pinetown Boys' High had no such initiation rites.
-After inquiring about it, I learned that a second former had apparently been killed after being placed inside a trash can--and stacked on top of another trash can--which then toppled off the third floor onto the quad below.
-Until that time, I'd thought Alex was rough.
+Having learned my place at Alexandra High School as a lowly second former, I was surprised that Pinetown Boys' High had no such initiation (harmless hazing) rites.
+After inquiring about it, I was told by fellow students that (allegedly) sometime in the past, a second former had been killed in the process.
+Apparently, after being ordered by matrics to climb into a trash can on the third floor, which was then stacked on top of another trash can (raising it above the edge of the corridor wall), it then somehow toppled over the wall onto the quad below, killing the student.
+Until that time, I'd thought Alexandra High School was rough.
+However, I haven't been able to confirm whether or not this actually happened.

-If you hated rugby, and yet were forced to give up three or four hours of your Saturday afternoon attending both first and second team rugby games at an all boys school--dressed in full school uniform--would you be cheering?
-The most likely answer to that is "yes".
-Especially if one of the prefects in the front saw you weren't.
-They even had prefects covering the school entrances, and taking names of anyone who didn't show up and register in person as being there.
-A few lucky students managed to sneak off the school grounds after signing in.
+If you hated rugby, and yet were forced to give up three or four hours of your Saturday afternoon attending both first and second team rugby games at an all boys' school—dressed in full school uniform (blazer and all!) on a blisteringly hot summer day—would you be cheering?
+The answer to that is "yes."
+Especially if one of the prefects in front of the rugby field stands noticed you weren't.
+They even had prefects guarding the school entrances/exits to prevent anyone from "escaping," and required you to check in as being in attendance.
+A few bold (but lucky) students always managed to sneak off the school grounds undetected after signing in by jumping over the fence.

 Keeping up reputations

-If, after leaving the school grounds, you felt the urge to smoke or pick a fight with someome while you were in your school uniform (and were discovered and reported to the school), you faced the same disciplinary action as if you had done it on school grounds.
-Not surprising a rule, since the reputation of the school held great value, and was at stake by your action.
-What was even more surprising was the advice given to the student body by the headmaster: if, after leaving school grounds, you decide to smoke or fight, simply take off your tie and remove your blazer.
-This left you as unidentified with the school (since almost all schools had grey pants and white shirts) and it posed no risk to the school's reputation.
-I was privvy enough to see this advice being followed on numerous occasions.
+If, after leaving the school grounds, you felt the urge to smoke or fight with someone while you were in your school uniform (and were discovered and reported to the school), you faced the same disciplinary action as if you had done it on school grounds.
+A good policy, since your actions—whether good or bad—reflected on the reputation of the school.
+The advice given to the student body by the headmaster, Mr. Visser was: if, after leaving school grounds, you decide to smoke or fight, take off your tie and remove your blazer.
+This left you unidentified with the school (since virtually all South African high school uniforms at the time consisted of grey pants and white shirts) and posed no threat to the school's reputation.
+I witnessed this advice being followed on several occasions.

 Leaving